-Before starting, power on your computer and check that the SBG941 is unplugged.
+Note: Before starting, be sure the computer is turned on and the SBG901 is unplugged.

-- 1. Connect the coaxial cable to the cable outlet or splitter. - 2.
-Connect the other end of the coaxial cable to the cable connector on the modem.
+- 1. Connect one end of the coaxial cable to the cable outlet or splitter. - 2.
+Connect the other end of the coaxial cable to the cable connector on the SBG901.
 Hand-tighten the connectors to avoid damaging them. - 3.
-Plug the power cord into the Power port on the modem. - 4.
-Plug the other end of the power cord into an electrical wall outlet.
-The first time you plug in the modem, allow 5 to 30 minutes to find and lock on the appropriate communications channels. - 5.
-Connect the Ethernet cable to the Ethernet port on the computer. - 6.
-Connect the other end of the Ethernet cable to the Ethernet port on the modem.
+Plug the power cord into the power connector on the SBG901. - 4.
+Plug the power cord into the electrical outlet.
+This turns on the SBG901.
+You do not need to unplug it when not in use.
+The first time you plug in the SBG901, allow it five to 30 minutes to find and lock on the appropriate communications channels.